Gael123/scrabble-score-exercism-challenge/PITCHME.md

 @snapend

+Am Gael
-An environmental engineer passionate about coding ,
+Academically An environmental engineer passionate about coding ,

 Still a newbie started with Ruby on Rails about 8 months ago

---?color=linear-gradient(-15deg, #853b6e 20%, #002b36 60%)
-### SCRABBLE SCORE EXERCISM CHALLENGE:
-PRESENTED BY:GAEL JEROP

 ---?color=linear-gradient(60deg, #002b36 40%, #ddaf3c 80%)
 @title[The Exercism challenge]